Glenn032787/steif-lab-website/_posts/2024-04-16-undergrad-persentation.md

 ---
 title: David, Isabelle and Will completed their directed studies
 tag:
-- award
-- talk
+- graduation
 ---

-Congradulation to David, Isabelle and Will for presenting their final research presentation and completed their undergraduate directed studies!
+Congradulation to David, Isabelle and Will for presenting their final research presentation and completing their undergraduate directed studies!